scify/laravel-cookies-consent/README.md

 **Question:** In which languages is the plugin available?

 **Answer:** The plugin has 6 built-in languages: English, Greek, Spanish, German, Italian, and Swedish.
-If you would like to add an additional language, publish the translations by running:
+If you would like to add a language, publish the translations by running:

 ```bash
 php artisan vendor:publish \